Judea Lyaboloma Constituency

 Judea Lyaboloma is a constituency in Namibia's Zambezi Region.
 The administrative centre of the constituency is the settlement of Sangwali, situated 130 kilometres south-west of the region's capital, Katima Mulilo.
 It has a population of 8,738 and covers an area of 1,723 km², resulting in a population density of approximately 5.071/km².

-Constituency Profile
+Geography

-Judea Lyaboloma Constituency shares borders with Sibbinda Constituency to the north, Kongola Constituency to the northwest, and Botswana to the south.
+Judea Lyaboloma Constituency borders Sibbinda Constituency in the north, Kongola Constituency in the northwest, and Botswana in the south.

 Most areas within the constituency are located alongside the Kwando and Linyanti rivers.
 The temperature ranges between 10°C and 38°C, with most rainfall occurring between December and March.
 The constituency lies between the Linyanti River in the south and the Kwando River in the west, forming the Linyanti Swamp.
 The northern part of the constituency is dry and prone to annual droughts.

-Educational Institutions

-Primary Schools: Mukorufu PS, Mbambazi PS, Lianshulu PS, Ngonga PS, Lubuta PS.

-Combined Schools: Sangwali CS, Sauzuo CS, Lizauli CS, Sachona CS.